 In Key-Stage 1 all items of lost property are kept in the classrooms.
-In Key-Stage 2, it is collected in a plastic bin at the end of the Key-Stage 2 corridor.

 Children's Personal Property

 Valuable items such as jewellery and precious toys, including fitbits, electronic games and mobile phones should not be brought to school because school cannot accept responsibility for any damage to or the loss of children's property.